Mazel Tov (book): Content

 Occasionally, Margot and the Schneiders have conversational exchanges about the Middle Eastern political climate.
 On one such occasion Mr. Schneider spots her with a left leaning newspaper in her pocket which leads to Mr. Schneider expressing his thoughts on the Israel-Palestine conflict when the author suggested that he speak out on behalf of all Jewish people when it concerned the growing antisemitic climate.What, to your left-wing friends?...
 But they've no idea how dangerous their one-sided information will be in the long term.
 Their biased reporting is creating a climate—I've seen it happen over the past thirty years.
 I'm not saying that everyone has to be pro-Israel.
 But I would like is for people not to present the Arab world as saintly.While the central theme of the story revolves around the author navigating and learning more about the modern Orthodox Jewish manner of life, the author also shares snippets from her personal life throughout the book.
 For a sizeable part of the book, Margot is in a long-term cohabiting romantic relationship with her boyfriend and Iranian refugee Nima.
 Nima, initially, does not like that Margot spends her time with a Jewish family, as he corresponds the Schneiders to Jewish people whom he equates to being political rivals; however, he is eventually invited to spend a Shabbat with the Schneiders, which leads to a cordial relationship between the two of them.
 Ultimately, Margot and Nima part ways as they both perceive the relationship to have outlived its spirit, and Margot ends up with a Dutch man named Martinus, whom the Schneiders meet.

 In the later chapters of the book, Margot covers where the Schneiders are in their lives presently.
 Both Elzira and Jakov have married and live in New York, and between the two of them, they have a total of 9 children.
 Mr. and Mrs. Schneider have moved to New York to be closer to their children.
 Sam, their eldest son, is a doctor in the Netherlands, and Sara, the youngest daughter, remains her cheerful self.

 The book closes by Margot describing her efforts to author the memoir, she is put in touch with two Jewish matchmakers by Mrs. Schneider to help write about the ways of marriage in the Jewish community both of whom rudely decline, in the last few chapters of the book, Margot carries along writing materials with her to document her time with the Schneiders in the quest to write a book.

 Reception

-According to the Jewish Book Council,"' Mazel Tov' is a heartwarming, provocative, and disarmingly honest memoir of clashing cultures and unusual friendships, and of how, where adults build walls, sometimes only children can dissolve."

-Flanders Literature describes Mazel Tov as a compelling and insightful portrayal of children raised in a Modern Orthodox Jewish environment, seen through the perspective of a young woman outside the faith.

-Queen Mathilde of Belgium lauded the book, calling it "a book that touched me deeply.
-Wow!"
+The Guardian praised the novel's "empathetic outsider's perspective", which they say "never really gets to the heart of what she nicely describes as 'the millefeuille of Jewish culture'" but does highlight "humanity’s infinite variety".
+The Herald described it as "a heartwarming true-life account of wary people overcoming their preconceptions which doesn’t gloss over its author’s flaws."